 Anyway, whats the point of this?
 How do we get rid of these knots?

 The problem with these knots is that stretching may not get rid of all these knots as effectively as we would like.
-Deep Tissue Massage works best but most people can’t afford a massage every couple days, let alone every month!
+Deep Tissue Massage works best but most people can’t afford a massage regularly!
 Luckily, there is a form of self-myofascial release that you could do yourself using a foam roller that is actually quite inexpensive and incredibly effective!

 Grab this ridiculous foam roller that’ll last forever

-” and for $40-shipped, I got rid of all the knots on my entire back, quads, gluts, calves, hamstrings, IT band and even my forearms.
-I have literally used it everywhere and I feel so incredibly loose afterwards.
+and for $40-shipped, I got rid of all the knots on my entire upper back and legs.
+I feel so incredibly loose afterwards.
 It’s like giving yourself a massage every time.
 It’s painful at first, but the pain lessens with each subsequent session and the areas feel so much more flexible.

 Note: When I first ran the foam roller along my back for the first time, it got rid of so many knots I didn’t even know existed.
 Being a regular cyclist for over five years now, the amount of knots I had built up in my quadriceps were innumerable and I had no idea.